sameraslan/Smoothed-Language-Model/code/README.md

 Thus, it seems that the lambda* used for smoothing both models that minimizes cross entropy is roughly .0061, resulting in a cross entropy of 9.09363 bits per token

 ###Q3(f)
+Photos in the google doc.

+###Q3(h)

 ###Q4(a)
 The UNIFORM estimate 1/V would be slightly greater than the ideal estimate since V (the denominator) would be one less, resulting in slight overfitting.
 This is also the case for add-lambda since the denominator would be smaller by lambda.
+Running fileprob with no OOV also causes an error because we're taking the log of novel words that are assigned a probability of zero.

 ###Q4(b)
 The model would not be smoothing at all, leaving the add lambda estimate of p(z|x,y) = c(x,y,z)/c(x,y).
 This would overfit the training data and not account for novel words that are in the test set.
+Running fileprob with a lambda of 0 also causes an error because we're taking the log of zero probability novel words.